To appreciate the ambitions and the limits of Facebook’s giant fact-checking system, consider a video that went viral last year.

 — Lila Rose (@LilaGraceRose) August 30, 2019

 Soon, the fact-check labels were gone.
-A Facebook spokesperson told BuzzFeed News at the time that the labels would be removed pending an investigation “to determine whether the fact checkers who rated this content did so by following procedures designed to ensure impartiality.”
+At the time, a Facebook spokesperson told BuzzFeed News at the time that the labels would be removed pending an investigation “to determine whether the fact checkers who rated this content did so by following procedures designed to ensure impartiality.”

 A week later, its CEO was on Capitol Hill, sitting in front of the letter’s lead author.